 The app is split into two sections.
 On the left is the news pane, which automatically displays a chart, data, and recent news pulled from the web for any stock ticker that is either typed into the search box in the pane, or highlighted in a cell on the worksheet to the right.
 The worksheet itself is a pivot table that automatically updates to the latest stock data pulled from Morningstar.
 Adding new tickers is as simple as adding a row and typing the new stock symbol.
 Columns can be added or deleted quite easily using the news pane.

 Since the worksheet is really just a normal table, all of the excel functionality such as filtering, sorting, and formatting can be applied which is great.
 What I want to be able to do however is some detailed analysis on selected stocks, and for that I want to use separate worksheets from the primary sheet.
-As I mentioned above, I don’t believe there’s functionality to directly specify a cell to retrieve Bing Finance data to yet (and I’m not sure it’s coming), but what we can do is lookup stock data from our main portfolio sheet for use in our analysis spreadsheets.
+As I mentioned above, I don’t believe there’s functionality to directly specify a cell to retrieve Bing Finance data to yet (and I’m not sure it’s coming), but what we can do is lookup stock data from our main portfolio sheet for use in our analysis spreadsheets, but I always recommend getting advice on High-Risk Processing since when dealing with finances you should always be extra careful.
 Let’s look at a simple example for how to do this.

 Because the ability to sort data in the portfolio worksheet we don’t want to use a normal cell reference to pull our data into the analysis sheets, for example by using something like =D20.
 If we were to try this, then when the portfolio is sorted we would still be referencing cell D20 and would be looking at the price for a different stock than we originally intended.
 Instead we want to use lookup tables to ensure we always pull the correct data we’re after.

 Let’s create a simple analysis worksheet for Ford (F):

 - Create a new sheet and rename it appropriately (ie. Ford)